lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 ### Symbiont genome degradation

 Genome degradation is a seemingly worrisome but is a normal and well-documented process for obligate symbioses.
-Organelles are extreme examples of this process.
+Organelles are extreme examples of this process [@Keeling2010].
 Symbiotic bacteria often lose genes that are unnecessary for their specialised lifestyles.
 In insects, this process is more elaborately studied than in plants, in part due to the strict obligate nature common to these symbioses [@Wernegreen2002].
-For example, _Buchnera aphidicola_, an endosymbiont of aphids, has reduced its genome to about 600-800 kilobases.
-This genome encodes only essential genes for amino acid synthesis and lost genes involved in DNA repair and regulatory functions [@Chong2019].
+For example, the genome of _Buchnera aphidicola_, an endosymbiont of aphids, encodes only essential genes for amino acid synthesis and lost genes involved in DNA repair and regulatory functions [@Chong2019].
 Similarly, _Wigglesworthia glossinidia_, a symbiont of tsetse flies, has a genome of approximately 700 kilobases.
-These 700kb contain genes vital for the biosynthesis of vitamins needed by the fly, but lack many metabolic pathways considered essential for free-living bacteria[@Heller2011].
+These 700kb contain genes vital for the biosynthesis of vitamins needed by the fly, but lack many metabolic pathways considered essential for free-living bacteria [@Heller2011].
 In an even more extreme case, _Carsonella ruddii_, the endosymbiont of psyllids, has the smallest known bacterial genome at about 160 kilobases.
 The symbiont has a minimal set of genes required for protein synthesis and essential nutrient production [@Khachane2007].
 These studies exemplify how genome reduction plays a part in symbiont's specialisation and their dependence on their hosts for other needs.